 Integrated approach to reading, writing, and critical thinking intended to develop ability to read and write complex, college-level prose.
-Examination of ideas in relation to individuals' world view and contexts from which these ideas arise.
+Examination of ideas in relation to individuals" world view and contexts from which these ideas arise.
 Some research required.
 Prerequisite: English 100B or 104 or equivalent or an appropriate skill level demonstrated through the English assessment process.
-3 hours.
+3 hours lecture, 0-1 hours laboratory.
 (CAN ENGL 2; ENGL 1A + ENGL 3 = CAN ENGL SEQ A)